CUCB/website/README.md

 ### Authentication/Authorization

-Authentication is handled by the server, the login function is in `auth.js`.
-This makes its own direct connection to the database and the session, which is database backed, also accesses the same database pool.
-There should be **no** other part of the website that needs to do this.

-Hasura is authenticated using a webhook, the location of which is configured when starting Hasura.
-The hook is accessed at `/auth/hook` and just uses the session to retrieve the user ID and their permissions.
-Hasura then manages authorization for us (and magically exposes only that API to the user).
-How to actually make this all work is a bit complicated and depends on whether the data is being fetched from the server (which doesn't have the cookie itself but does have session information) or the client (ie the user's browser, where the cookie lives).

-#### Making this actually work on the client side

-Since the session information is identified from a cookie, the cookie must be sent to Hasura.
-This is achieved through a _reverse-proxy_ in `server.js`, which allows the client side to connect to Hasura as if it's connecting to the same domain it is accessing the site through.

-**To connect** import the `client` variable from `src/graphql/client.js`.
-This is a [svelte store](https://svelte.dev/tutorial/writable-stores).
-It is writable, **do not write to it** --- it is set for you in `src/routes/_layout.svelte`.
-This should mean you never have to manually connect to GraphQL from the client side.
+Authentication is handled by the server, the login function is in `src/auth.ts`.
+The permissions are defined in `src/lib/permissions.ts` (and also in the database, kinda, which I really should clarify).
+When a user logs in, we first create a session in the database, which basically just keeps track of what user is logged in (along with a few per-device settings) and set a cookie in their browser which is an encrypted version of a session token in the database (yes I know lots of people seem to like JWTs in local storage or some other solution, [they're wrong](http://cryto.net/~joepie91/blog/2016/06/13/stop-using-jwt-for-sessions/)).
+The magic of cookies is they are sent with every request, so then we can just use a hook to check if this matches a valid session, and then pass that session to any handlers we have.

-#### Making this actually work on the server side
+### Emails on the dev server

-Sapper provides [this.fetch](https://sapper.svelte.dev/docs#Preloading), which allows the server to make requests with the client's session.
-We just need to use `this.fetch` when connecting to Hasura.

-**To connect** import the `GraphQLClient` class from `src/graphql/client.ts` and call `new GraphQLClient(this.fetch)`, which will return the client.
+A few things send emails, e.g. the booking form and the mailing list form.
+When running from `docker-compose.yml`, the site is configured to use [MailHog](https://github.com/mailhog/MailHog).
+This catches all the email that are "sent" from the site and allows you to access them at [http://localhost:8025](http://localhost:8025).
+Some of the Cypress tests use the MailHog API to test email sending.

 ### Updating stuff

 [svelte:options](https://svelte.dev/tutorial/svelte-options) is really useful.
 Telling svelte our thing is immutable helps make things even faster by avoiding updating unnecessary content.
 You need to be slightly careful with how the parent of an immutable component is implemented to make sure it doesn't accidentally reload everything after every update. _Try using flash.js_ from the example on the svelte immutability tutorial section (_[click here](https://svelte.dev/tutorial/svelte-options)_); it's _really_ helpful in working out what's going on! `src/state` contains a `cache` function.
 This takes a function and returns a modified function which will return a cached result if it has seen the arguments before, and otherwise compute the result using the function provided.

-### Emails on the dev server

-A few things send emails, e.g. the booking form and the mailing list form.
-When running from `docker-compose.yml`, the site is configured to use [MailHog](https://github.com/mailhog/MailHog).
-This catches all the email that are "sent" from the site and allows you to access them at [http://localhost:8025](http://localhost:8025).
-Some of the Cypress tests use the MailHog API to test email sending.